Craig of the Creek: Development

-The greenlit announcement publicly made on March 30, 2017 alongside other shows such as Apple & Onion and Summer Camp Island.
+The greenlit announcement was made public on March 30, 2017, alongside other shows such as Apple & Onion and Summer Camp Island.
 Matt Burnett also stated on his Twitter account that he and his team had recently begun production around that time.

 In August 2021, Trammell told Insider that the show's writing room is full of more than 40 people "all with different backgrounds and different experiences, who are willing to share those experiences."
 He also said the show is different from shows where there is only one person of color in the writing room, stating that since their writing room is open "it never feels like you're the one representative."